-Carey was promoted to lieutenant in 1906 and captain the following year.
+Carey was promoted to lieutenant in 1906 and to captain the following year.
 He assumed temporary leadership of homicide detectives in 1908.
 Carey was moved out to command a Brooklyn precinct between 1910 and 1914 but then returned to the Homicide Bureau.
 He reached the rank of deputy inspector in 1926.
 Late in 1928, Police Commissioner Grover A. Whalen forced him into retirement, as the centralized detective system was dismantled.
 He briefly continued his work as a sleuth for the Westchester County district attorney.
 Carey died Dec.
 13, 1952, at his home, 312 Bedford Park Boulevard, the Bronx.
-He was 87 years old.
+He was eighty seven years old.
 Two of his sons, Arthur Jr. and Donald, followed him into the New York Police Department.
 They were serving as detectives at the time of his death.

 LATE DEPUTY INSPECTOR IN CHARGE OF THE HOMICIDE

 ITALIANS who came to this country at the beginning of this century had a penchant for grouping into small colonies.
 They came in great numbers to New York City and settled in districts which became known as Little Italys.
 The colonization laid them open to attacks by various criminal organizations from the Old World who brought with them much experience in murder and blackmail.

 In 1902 and 1903 members of these colonies were terrorized by a series of outrages and murders.
 Bodies were found in sacks, boxes, and barrels in various sections of the city.
 In a good many cases the victims' tongues were slit, thus advertising to the colonists that the work was that of imported, professional villains.